timm/ethos/docs/rx.md

   def __eq__(i,j):
     return cliffsDelta(i.all,j.all) and bootstrap(i.all,j.all)
 ```
-Treatments can be combined and printed.
+Treatments can be combined or printed.
 ```py
   def __add__(i,j):
     k =  Rx(all = i.all + j.all,